kagagnon/bem-php/README.md

 # How to use

 It is recommanded to include a `use` statement before using `BemHelper` Class.
-Alternatively, you can create helper functions to shorten the uses of the class.
+Alternatively, you can create helper functions to shorten the use of the class.

 ## Blocks